sudheeshe/RFM_Customer_Segmentation/README.md

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_22.jpg?raw=true)

-- lets see how dropping outliers affects the distribution and applying various transformations when considering5 `5 percentile` and `95 percentile`
+- Let's see how dropping outliers affects the distribution and applying various transformations when considering `1 percentile` and `99 percentile`

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_23.jpg?raw=true)

-- lets see how capping outliers affects the distribution and applying various transformations by fining `minimum` and `maximum` value using `Inter Quartile Range (IQR)` and imputing outliers with minimum and maximum values
+- Let's see how capping outliers affects the distribution and applying various transformations by finding `minimum` and `maximum` value using `Inter Quartile Range (IQR)` and imputing outliers with minimum and maximum values

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_24.jpg?raw=true)

 - But capping the outliers increases the frequency at the postive tail end of distribution.

-- lets see how KNNImputer works on outliers & see how it affects the distribution and also applying various transformations.
+- Let's see how KNNImputer works on outliers & see how it affects the distribution and also applying various transformations.

 ![alt text](https://github.com/sudheeshe/RFM_Customer_Segmentation/blob/main/Images_for_readme/df_overview_25.jpg?raw=true)

-- Finalizing KNNImputer for outlier removal and Yeo_Johnson transformation for skewness handling and standarizing data.
+- Finalizing KNNImputer for outlier removal and Yeo_Johnson transformation for skewness handling and standardizing data.

   Lets see final data sample: